GaborLengyel/Visual-Haptic-Statistical-Learning/README.md

 Instructions:

-0. download that data from the following osf project https://osf.io/456qb/ and put it in the same folder that contains the *myfunctions* folder and the *VisualHapticSL_main.m* script
+0. download the data from the following osf project https://osf.io/456qb/ and put it in the same folder that contains the *myfunctions* folder, the *VisualHapticSL_main.m*, and the *BayesFactor.r* scripts

 1. Run *VisualHapticSL_main.m* in Matlab (version 9.2 or newer)

-2. Run *BayesFactor.r* in R (version 3.5.1 or newer)
+2. Run *BayesFactor.r* from R (version 3.5.1 or newer) with the *source('BayesFactor.r')* command or run it from a terminal with the *Rscript BayesFactor.r* command.
 BayesFactor package is required for this script.
-To install it in R: install.packages("BayesFactor")
+To install it in R: *install.packages("BayesFactor")*

 Correspondence to: lengyel.gaabor@gmail.com